jlinoff/pam/PROPOSAL.md

 uses two structurally clean passwords, checked as such, so the corpus is the only variable.

+### Breached and structurally weak are told apart

+From a real run: 220 passwords in 36.9s, 85 rejected.
+The report said "85 password(s) should be changed" and listed each with its reasons in one grey line, so a published password and a short one looked identical at a glance.

+`verdictFor()` now returns `inCorpus` and `structural` as separate flags rather than leaving the caller to infer them from the reason text — a renderer that pattern-matched prose would break the first time the wording changed.
+The report labels each entry **BREACHED** or **WEAK**, in different colours, and counts them separately in the summary: *"85 password(s) should be changed — 12 found in the breach corpus, 73 structurally weak"*.
+The existing reasoning is kept underneath, not replaced.

+The distinction is worth making because the urgency differs.
+A password in the corpus is published — whoever holds the dump has it, and it should change today.
+A structurally weak one is a bad bet that has not necessarily been lost yet.

+**Timing, measured:** 36.9s for 220 requests is 168ms each, of which 120ms is
+the deliberate delay.
+The corpus itself answers in about 48ms, so the throttle is most of the wall time and is the knob to turn if it ever needs to be faster.

 ### Fixed: an empty vault had no report body

 Found by the regression test for the close-and-restart fix, which failed for a